Ashford, Surrey: History

 Ashford Common was a large area of common land in the south and east of the town that the British Army used for military displays in the reign of George III.
 It was inclosed in 1809.

 Ashford Manor Golf Club was established in 1902 at the property which was the Manor Farm House but the large manorial estate and manor house that were held by Solomon Abraham Hart from 1870 to 1882 (Note: who died in 1887 aged in the Holborn district of London (General Register Office ref: 1b 538)) had before 1902 been broken up among many small owners, and all trace of the manor house was lost.
-(Note: See the source book, where in 1911, the name of the club was at that point the Ashford Manor Farm Golf Club)However the title of Lord of the Manor was acquired by Scott Freeman in 1890, and after passing to another partner of the solicitors Horne, Engall & Freeman the title passed in more recent times to Russell Grant.
+The title of Lord of the manor was acquired by Scott Freeman in 1890, and after passing to another partner of the solicitors Horne, Engall & Freeman the title passed in more recent times to Russell Grant.